 Any mild side effects usually dissipate within a few hours and are completely gone by the following day.
 We recommend to each patient to just relax and take it easy the rest of the day after the treatment.
 There are no long-term or permanent side effects following medically supervised IV ketamine infusion therapy.

 Although medical professionals are technically going ‘off-label’ when using ketamine to treat patients with mental health disorders and chronic pain, as many as 40% of all written prescriptions in the US are ‘off-label’ use, to include such things as the use of antidepressants for pain, anticonvulsant medications to treat Fibromyalgia, or anti-emetics to treat migraines.
 In the case of ketamine, there are many clinical trials providing evidence supporting the successful use of this drug to treat those who suffer from chronic pain and depression when nothing else can.

 No, it is not addictive.
 In fact it is safer than many prescribed medications.

 Healthcare insurance, unfortunately, does not cover ketamine infusion therapy at the present time.
 We hope that will change someday as they realize the tremendous benefit and overall cost savings of this remarkable treatment.

 The ‘standard protocol’ ketamine infusion studied by Yale and the NIMH is 6 infusions given every other day.
-Depending on the condition being treated, however, 3 infusions might be all that is needed for optimum effect.
-The average infusion is $400-600 which includes the cost of the initial screening and evaluation.
+The initial series of 6 treatments is $2500 if paid in full before the first treatment (a savings of $600 when compared to many other clinics).
+If you choose to pay as you go, the cost is $500 per treatment.
 We offer many financing opportunities for your convenience.
 See the financing FAQs for more information.

 You can expect to be at the AKS clinic for approximately 2 to 3 hours.
 The length of the infusion will depend on your diagnosis and protocol, but most infusions will be 40 minutes to one hour.
 After the infusion you will stay for another 30 minutes to recover.